Try your 10 day trial now with Money Back Guarantee.

 Bug Bakes is Here to Stay

 We believe that insect-based dog food is not simply a fad that will die out but rather it’s a growing trend that is rapidly becoming established in the UK and abroad.
 Insect-based protein is here to stay, and so is Bug Bakes.
-Try a free sample of our nutritious, high-quality dog food today and experience the benefits of insect-based dog food for the environment, your dog’s health, and his happiness.
+Try a 10-day trial of our nutritious, high-quality dog food today and experience the benefits of insect-based dog food for the environment, your dog’s health, and his happiness.